 An obligation that legally binds an individual for settling a wrongful act they may have committed.
 One who is bound in law and justice to do something which may be enforced by action.
 This liability under Law of Torts may arise from contracts either express or implied or in consequence of torts committed.
 The liabilities of one man are not in general transferred to his representatives further than to reach the estate in his hands.
 For example, A master is liable for the acts of his servant while in his employ, performed in the usual course of his business, upon the presumption that they have been authorized by him; but he is responsible only in a civil point of view and not criminally, unless the acts have been actually authorized by him.
 No fault liability: – Legal responsibility for an injury that can be imposed on the wrongdoer without proof of carelessness or fault.

 Theories of Liabilities under Law of Torts

-Vicarious liability refers to a situation where someone is held responsible for the actions or omissions of another person.
+Vicarious liability under Law of Torts refers to a situation where someone is held responsible for the actions or omissions of another person.
 In the field of Torts a person is liable for his own acts only.